GoogleContainerTools/kpt-functions-sdk/docs/api/classes/_types_.configs.md

 Returns the value for the given key if functionConfig is of kind ConfigMap.

-Throws an exception if functionConfig kind is not a ConfigMap.
+Throws a TypeError exception if functionConfig kind is not a ConfigMap.

 Returns undefined if functionConfig is undefined OR if the ConfigMap has no such key in the 'data' section.